Birdy (singer): 2016–2021: Beautiful Lies and Young Heart

 In an interview with Interview magazine, on 22 March 2016, Birdy explained how she had always had ideas but was never confident enough to assert them.
 With 'Beautiful Lies', she felt that she was a lot stronger and everything felt better.
 Birdy stated that where she had gone wrong with her second album had been that she had compromised too much, allowing others to influence her too much.
 In contrast, with 'Beautiful Lies' she had been 'really bossy'.
 In conclusion, she added that she loves writing for film and would love to do more; it was a 'really natural' progression for her work.

 Birdy was featured on the cover of Wonderland magazine in the Autumn 2016 issue, with an accompanying shoot and interview.
 Speaking to the magazine, Birdy explained that her mother was a concert pianist and a lot of her family were very musical.
 Her mother would play classical music and her father would play "poppier records" like Tracy Chapman and The Beatles.
 It was a real mix of genres, she told the magazine.

 Birdy performed two songs at the BFI Luminous fundraising gala on 3 October 2017.
 Interviewed at the function, she said she was writing material for her new album, but it was still in the early stages.

 In December 2017, Variety.com reported that Warner/Chappell Music, the publishing arm of Warner Music Group, had signed Birdy to a global publishing deal.
 Mike Smith, Warner/Chappell UK managing director, said that Birdy was an incredible talent, there was a lot more to come from her and he looked forward to working with her in the years ahead.

 After taking a break from music, Birdy released a new single, "Open Your Heart" on 4 September 2020.
 This was soon after accompanied with the announcement of a new EP, Piano Sketches, to be released on 6 November 2020.
 It features four tracks, primarily piano-based.

 Birdy released her fourth album, Young Heart on 30 April 2021 which features 16 tracks.
 On the same day as the announcement, "Surrender", the first single from Young Heart was released.
 Her second single, "Loneliness" was released on 12 February.

 2023–present: Portraits

 On 24 February 2023, Birdy announced she would be releasing the lead single "Raincatchers" on 3 March from her fifth studio album Portraits, released on August 18.
 Three more singles followed: "Heartbreaker" in April, "Your Arms" in June, and "Paradise Calling" in July 2023.

 Films

-Birdy's music has appeared in the films and on the soundtracks of The Hunger Games (2012), Brave (2012), The Fault in Our Stars (2014), Beyond the Lights (2014) and The Edge of Seventeen (2016).
+Birdy's music has appeared in the films and on the soundtracks of The Hunger Games (2012), Brave (2012), The Fault in Our Stars (2014), Beyond the Lights (2014), The Edge of Seventeen (2016), and the Neflix show Persuasion (2022).